somejammers/space-janitor-game/README.md

 - Aurelia Swift - Animation & Art
 - Simone Barie  - Animation, Art, Sound, & Menu

-### Warning for newer/powerful devices:
+### Warning
-The game runs too quickly, throwing off certain processes (if you know why, let us know!)
+The game is only tested with screens of 60Hz, and won't work well with anything else.